What Is Sleep Inertia? Causes, How Long It Lasts & 7 Fast Fixes

 ⚠ Research insight

-A 2019 study found sleep inertia impairment can be equal to or worse than 40 hours of sleep deprivation.
+A 2019 review found sleep inertia impairment can be equal to or worse than 40 hours of sleep deprivation.
 Your first 15–30 minutes after waking may be your least capable of the entire day.
-(Hilditch & McHill, Sleep 2019)
+(Hilditch & McHill, Nature and Science of Sleep, 2019)

 Why Does Sleep Inertia Happen?
 (3 Real Causes)